kuberhealthy/kuberhealthy/README.md

 ##### Centralized Check State State

 The state of checks is centralized as [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) records.
 This allows Kuberhealthy to always serve the same result, no matter which node in the pool you hit.
 The current master running checks is calculated by all nodes in the deployment by simply querying the Kubernetes API for 'Ready' Kuberhealthy pods of the correct label, and sorting them alphabetically by name.
 The node that comes first is master.
+These two strategies together enable Kuberhealthy to maintain state and scale horizontally without deploying an additional backing database.

 ### Security Considerations